LackingInGrav1tas/chc/README.md

 @year #guess
 @clipboard #clipboard
 @home #returns the home drive letter
-@desktopH #desktop height in pixels
-@desktopW #desktop width in pixels
 @environment #prints out the current variable information
 @IP #returns the IP address of the PC
 @EOL #end of line signifier for strings